 If you dance, you know the pain that comes with practice and performance.
 15-20% of dance injuries involve the foot and the physical demands of dancing often require that you get back on your feet before you have fully recovered.
-Plano podiatrist Dr. Rachel Verville treats dancers for chronic injuries that can cost them their career long before the curtain falls.
+Plano podiatrist Dr. Rachel Verville treats dancers for chronic injuries that can cost them their careers long before the curtain falls.

 Common Injuries for Dancers

 Unlike athletes, dancers do not have the benefit of protective footwear.
 Instead, many dancers wear soft shoes or heels that can raise the chances of injury.
-The repeated high impact without proper shoes to absorb shock from a hard surface inflicts chronic injuries that dancers find it hard to recover from.
+The repeated high impact without proper shoes to absorb shock from a hard surface inflicts chronic injuries that dancers find hard to recover from.
 The most common injuries that Plano dancers experience are:

 Stress Fractures.
 Minute fractures from dancing on hard, unyielding surfaces.
 These grow worse over time and can eventually break.